URINARY TRACT INFECTIONS

 DIAGNOSING & TREATING URINARY TRACT INFECTIONS

-Your doctor may recommend a Vitamin C regimen to help discourage the growth of bacteria by keeping the urinary tract more acidic.
+Your doctor may recommend a Vitamin C regimen to help discourage the growth of bacteria and prevent urinary tract infections by keeping the urinary tract more acidic.
 This may also be accomplished by drinking cranberry juice.
 In all cases, drinking plenty of liquids, especially water, can help keep the urinary tract healthy.

 Blue Ridge Urological is highly experienced in the diagnosis of and treatment of urinary tract infections.
-If you have recurrent bladder infections, a urologist can help assess the root cause of infection by performing imaging testing and bladder studies.
-For more information on urinary tract infections, call our office today at (540) 932-5926 or schedule your consultation online.
+If you have recurrent bladder infections or bacterial urinary tract infections, a urologist can help assess the root cause of infection by performing imaging testing and bladder studies.
+For more information on urinary tract infections, call our office today at (540) 508-8697 or schedule your consultation online.

 Frequently Asked Questions